phxe/fpptools/README.md

 ### Inspect Tokens and Scopes

 To view the classification of tokens, press <kbd>F1</kbd> and type `Developer: Inspect Editor Tokens and Scopes`.
-This will show token details from the TextMate tokenization engine as well as any semantic tokenization engine.
+This will show token details from the TextMate tokenization engine as well as any other semantic token provider.

 ## License